anonymous0374/react-scaffold/react-learning-notes.md

       > All components takes in props, and return React elements.
       > All components must act like pure functions with respect to their props.
-  ### Component instance variables: State and Props, and the Data Flows Down
+  ### Component instance variables: State and Props, the Data Flows ONE-WAY Down
     a.
 What are State and Props
       > Props are the input of a Component, Component outputs an React Element based on the Props.
 Component acts as pure functions with respect to the props.
-      > State "owns" the State.
+      > Component "owns" the State.
 Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn't care whether it is defined as a function or a class --> this is why state is often called local or encapsulated.
     b.
+Differences between State and Props
+      > Props are immutable, State are mutable
+      > Props represents business data, are usually to be saved to database
+      > State represents UI data(each state is like a 'Frame' of the app, it represents UI interactivities), and are usually NOT to be saved to database
+    c.
 The Data Flow in React is often called a "top-down" or "unidirectional" data flow.
 Any state is always owned by some specific component, and any data or UI derived from that state can only affect components "below" them in the tree.
-    c.
+    d.
 If you imagine a component tree as a waterfall of props, each component's state is like an additional water source that joins it at an arbitrary point but also flows down.
-    d.
+    e.
 Be careful with States
       > Do NOT modify State directly --> use setState() instead
       > State Updates MAY be asynchronous --> React may batch multiple setState() calls into a single update for performance. --> because